ourresearch/oadoi-paper1/oa_analysis.md

 ![](oa_analysis_files/figure-markdown_github/unnamed-chunk-6-1.png)

 The proportion of OA is growing, too--not just the absolute amounts.
+This is driven the three Gold categories, all three of which are increasing over time.
+The percentage of Green Only OA is showing modest declines.
+Note that this doesn't necessarily reflect the number of papers actually being deposited, since this category is for papers available *only* in a repository.
+Gold-and-green articles are categorized as Gold.
+This means that growth in Gold may be disguising growth in the percentage of self-archived papers.
+We'll look more into this possibility further below.
+For now, thought, we turn to publishers.

 \# Publishers
 =============

-Let's look at publishers.
-We'll subset the years more tightly and just look at articles since 2009.
+It's interesting to see how openness looks when broken down by publisher.
+To do this, we'll subset the years more tightly and just look at articles since 2009.
 This will let us look at the more up-to-date picture that may include OA publishers.

 ``` r
 articles_recent = articles_all %>% filter(is_modern, year >= 2009)